Last Updated: June 30, 2020

 - For residents of France, you can send us specific instructions regarding the use of your data after your death.

-To make such requests, contact us at email@example.com.
+To make such requests, contact us at firstname.lastname@example.org, or submit this request form..
 When we are processing data on behalf of one of our business customers, they are the "data controller," and you should direct your request to that party.
 You also have the right to lodge a complaint with a supervisory authority, but we encourage you to first contact us with any questions or concerns.

 We rely on different lawful bases for collecting and processing personal data about you, for example, with your consent and/or as necessary to provide the products you use, operate our business, meet our contractual and legal obligations, protect the security of our systems and our customers, or fulfil other legitimate interests.
 When we are processing data on behalf of one of our business customers, we use the information to perform services in accordance with the instructions of our business customers.
 Our business customers, in turn, are expected to have a lawful purpose in processing such information.